kcarnold/cs344/content/units/02data/homework/index.md

 ---
-title: Homework 2
+title: "Homework 2: Train and evaluate a classifier on your own images"
 author: Ken Arnold
 date: '2022-01-21'
-draft: true
+draft: false
 ---

-Suppose that you have been contracted by a restaurant marketing firm to evaluate the potential of using AI to help them categorize photos of their clients' restaurants.

-Build and evaluate a classifier to determine if a photo is taken of the inside vs outside of a restaurant.
-Don't scrape photos; use the Yelp Academic Dataset.
+## Goal

+In this assignment, you will train and evaluate your own image classifier using `fastai`.

+## Instructions

+Pick two buildings on campus.
+Make a classifier that distinguishes photos of one from photos of the other.

+- Take your own photos; don't use photos from the Internet.
+- Please avoid recognizable images of people.

+You will need to organize your photos into a dataset.
+I suggest:

+- Name photos like `NorthHall_3.jpg`.
+- Place all your photos in a folder for each building.
+So an image will actually be at `NorthHall/NorthHall_3.jpg`.
+(This way it's easy to rename buildings.)
+- Use the approach from Chapter 2 to make a classifier based on these images.

 Submit a Jupyter Notebook reporting your findings on Moodle.
-Your report should be able to answer questions like:

--   How accurately can you label inside / outside?
+In addition to the code needed, include answers to these questions:

+- How accurate is your classifier?
+Report your answer as a *range* (lower to upper) of expected accuracy values.
--   How many images will the marketing firm need to label?
+- How many images do you need to get good accuracy?
+(Try your classifier on fewer images.)
--   How confident are you in these conclusions?
-Why?
--   What decisions did you make in the process?
-Why?
-What implications did those decisions have?
+- What choices did you have to make in the process of collecting data, processing it, and analyzing the results?
+  - What are one or two choices that you could have made differently?
+  - What do you expect would be different if you made that different choice?

-## Notes
+## Full-Class Dataset

-You may use [this repo](https://classroom.github.com/g/uMf9CjZ_) if desired.

-Since the Yelp photos dataset is unwieldy, I made some more convenient subsets of it for you.
-(You may want to experiment on yet-smaller subsets of it for your own purposes.)

-The dataset agreement does not legally permit me to redistribute it, so I'll need to have you confirm that you have downloaded the dataset.
-So: send me a message with the md5sum or sha1sum of the yelp_photos.tgz that you have, and I'll send you how to get my subsets.

-Mac or Linux: `md5sum yelp_photos.tgz`

-on Windows [apparently](https://superuser.com/questions/245775/is-there-a-built-in-checksum-utility-on-windows-7/898377#898377) you run: `certutil -hashfile yelp_photos.tgz MD5`

-If you are uncomfortable agreeing to the Yelp dataset agreement, please contact the instructor for an alternative dataset.
+Please contribute your photos to [this folder in our class Team](https://calvincollege.sharepoint.com/:f:/s/Section_81629/EpapLK3FkZlBm-AQutdecNEB8U9a6SXGDXEEGcFnTJ5YwA?e=FK6vVj).
+Make a new folder with your userid.
+Upload your two folders into it.
+(Drag and drop should work.)